 Swarm and Evolutionary Computation, 1(1):19-31, 2011

-computing as the binding factor.
-I was/am involved in various European research projects: EvoNet I
+I was/am involved in various national and European research projects.
+A few examples:

 Further to academic research, I have worked in business intelligence